-In connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standard Board's Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," the Company has until August 24, 2022 to consummate a business combination.
+In connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standard Board's Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," the Company has until August 24, 2022, to consummate a business combination.
 It is uncertain that the Company will be able to consummate a business combination by this time.
-If a business combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
-Management has determined that the mandatory liquidation and potential subsequent dissolution raises substantial doubt about the Company's ability to continue as a going concern.
+If the Business Combination or a proposed alternative business combination is not consummated by August 24, 2022, there will be a mandatory liquidation and subsequent dissolution of the Company.
+Management has determined that the mandatory liquidation, should the Business Combination or a proposed alternative business combination, and working capital deficit raises substantial doubt about the Company's ability to continue as a going concern.
 No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after August 24, 2022.